Fnotesp10/NYP-CTF-DEC-2023-Writeup/README.md

 # NYP-CTF-DEC-2023-Writeup

-These are not exhaustive, only the one's i completed
+These are not exhaustive, only the ones I completed